erdosn/dsc-2-21-09-bayes-theorem-lab-online-ds-ft-100118/README.md

 ## Objectives
 * Describe the Bayesian theorem from conditional probabilities
+    * Conditional stuff - looking at the probability based on prior information
 * Describe the roles of Prior, Likehood and Posterior components of Bayes Theorem
+    * What does the given do?
+Modifies the probablity space
 * Apply Bayes Theorem to solve probability problems.
+    * We did that thang

+* Easier than other types of probabilities

 # Outline
 * Warm Up with Probability work in groups